seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 That I'll requite its last?
 No:
 So it may prove an argument of laughter
 To the rest, and 'mongst lords I be thought a fool.
-I'ld rather than the worth of thrice the sum,
+I'd rather than the worth of thrice the sum,
 Had sent to me first, but for my mind's sake;
 I'd such a courage to do him good.
 But now return,
 And with their faint reply this answer join;
-Who bates mine honour shall not know my coin.
+Who bates mine honor shall not know my coin.

 *Exit*